hzi-bifo/AMR_benchmarking/README.md

 ## <a name="pre"></a>Prerequirements
 - Dependencies
     - To reproduce the output, you need to use Linux OS and `conda`.
 Miniconda2 4.8.4 was used by us.
-All software environments were actvated under "base"       env, which is the default environment.
+All software environments were activated under "base"       env, which is the default environment.

     - Installation of the conda environments:
         ```